Codewitheyezyc/Blog_Post/README.md

 - This blog post covers just simple HTML and CSS

-- We created a hero section, content and footer.
+- We created a:
+  hero section.
+  content.
+  footer.